Powering Innovation Through University, Startup & Industry Collaboration

 Diverse perspectives from researchers, entrepreneurs, corporate innovators, and community builders

-Whether you're a graduate student, startup founder, corporate strategist, or just curious about cross-sector collaboration, we want your voice in the conversation.
+Whether you're a graduate student, startup founder, corporate strategist, or just curious about cross-sector collaboration, this intimate setting will give you the chance to both share your insights and learn from others' experiences.

-Format: Interactive fishbowl discussion (~90 minutes) Who should come: Anyone working in or curious about university-industry partnerships
+Format: Small group brain date (~90 minutes) Who should come: Anyone working in or curious about university-industry partnerships who enjoys thoughtful, focused discussions

 By registering for this event, you agree to share your registration information with Houston Energy and Climate Week organizers